flyingturtleboop/crop2.0/README.md

 ## About The Project

-CropAI combines a React/TypeScript frontend, a Flask backend, and an TensorFlow CNN model to deliver:
+CropAI combines a React/TypeScript frontend, a Flask backend, and a TensorFlow CNN model to deliver:

 * **Account & Profile Management**
 * **Crop & Finance Tracking**